-‘Cash Me Outside’ Girl Danielle Bregoli Drops Rap Single ‘These Heaux’, Mocks Taylor Swift’s New Album
+‘Cash Me Outside’ Girl Danielle Bregoli Drops Rap Single ‘These Heaux,’ Mocks Taylor Swift’s New Album

 She went on to call out h**s who can’t keep a man, saying, “Got me fed up, you h**s too fake, one minute he [sic] your man, he [sic] your ride or die, the next minute on the ground with a new bae.”

-At one point, Danielle seems to diss Kylie Jenner’s ex-boyfriend Tyga when she rapped, “I’m in the Maybach, heard you got repoed.”
+At one point, Danielle seems to diss Kylie Jenner’s ex-boyfriend, Tyga, when she rapped, “I’m in the Maybach, heard you got repoed.”

 It can be recalled that the “Rack City” rapper became controversial for his money woes, which led to his Maybach repossession last September.